 In a letter to Karl Khandalavala in 1940, she said:

-Do you think the first image is merely a pose?
+- Do you think the first image is merely a pose?

-Do you think the second one is almost voyeuristic?
+- Do you think the second one is almost voyeuristic?

-Can Woman Bathing be classified as a Nude?
+- Can Woman Bathing be classified as a Nude?

-Which one is more sensual?
+- Which one is more sensual?
 Why?

-How does space change the mood of the painting? (one is perhaps a bedroom – and the other, an enclosed bathroom)
+- How does space change the mood of the painting? (one is perhaps a bedroom – and the other, an enclosed bathroom)

 Painting was her superpower, but Amrita was a prolific writer too.
 A lot about her life is now in public domain because of her letters – she wrote frequently to her mother, her sister and her friends.

+Her parents actually burnt a lot of the letters written by Amrita fearing they’d get into wrong hands – and she was furious!
 She died at the age of 28, just days before her art show in Lahore (then, part of undivided India).